gdalle/DifferentiationInterface.jl/docs/src/getting_started.md

 ## Mutating functions

-In addition to allocating functions `f(x) = y`, we also support mutating functions `f!(y, x) = nothing` whenever the output is an array (beware that it must return `nothing`).
+In addition to allocating functions `f(x) = y`, some backends also support mutating functions `f!(y, x) = nothing` whenever the output is an array.
+Beware that the function `f!` must return `nothing`!.
-Since they operate in-place and the primal is computed every time, only four operators are defined:
+Since `f!` operates in-place and the primal is computed every time, only four operators are defined:

 | **Operator**      | **mutating with primal**             |
 | :---------------- | :----------------------------------- |